Ildemaro Vargas Player Props: Nationals vs. Phillies

-Ildemaro Vargas -- with a slugging percentage of .206 in his past 10 games (including no homers) -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Ranger Suarez on the mound, on August 7 at 6:40 PM ET.
+Ildemaro Vargas -- with a slugging percentage of .206 in his past 10 games (including no homers) -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Zack Wheeler on the hill, on August 8 at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-5) against the Reds.
+He had a hitless showing in his last game (0-for-5) against the Reds.

 Ildemaro Vargas Game Info & Props vs. the Phillies